spidervn/subtitle_manupilation/design/SOLUTION.md

 Because the content may be anything, It could be number or time, lead us to confuse with index and subtitle-time.
 We use a tiny technique to get gird of that fuzzy.
 That is the order-acceptable Marktype.

 The order_acceptable_marktype of a type, is a function, which answer the list of types which is suitable for preceeding type.
-The list is order by priority, the sooner element, the more prioprity it is.
+The list is order by priority, the sooner element, the more priority it is.

 We sequentially read the SRT file line by line.
 For each line, indicate the line's candiade "MarkTypes" (May be more than one).
 Then we look at the marked array, do these following steps: